Inez Peaslee with her students in front of the Puddle Dock School, ca. 1909

 Board of Directors

-The directors of the Fund to Support Historic Alna include members of the community who appreciate the important role that Alna’s historic sites play in defining the character and beauty of the community, and who are committed to retaining these sites for current and future residents and visitors.
+Historic Alna’s Board of Directors includes members of the community who appreciate the important role that Alna’s historic sites play in defining the character and beauty of the community, and who are committed to retaining these sites for current and future residents and visitors.

 Christine Anderson, Secretary (Term Expires September 2026), and